-The asymptotic dynamics of our model are affected by the strength of intraspecific competition compared to interspecific competition.
-Interestingly, we find that competition close to neutrality significantly increases the chances of chaotic behaviour.
-This suggests that in a system with predation, neutrality-on-average at the competition level may increase the probability of complex dynamics if the species are not equally prone to predation.
-We also found a clear correlation between non-stable dynamics and a higher prey biodiversity, being chaotic dynamics more efficient than cyclic at harboring a higher biodiversity.
-This allows us to conclude that chaos improves the chances for a higher number of coexisting species in our model.
-These observations, when put together, suggest that the hypothesis of non-equilibrium (Huisman and Weissing 1999) and Hubbell’s hypothesis of neutrality are not completely independent (see figure 5).
+We find that competition close to neutrality significantly increases the chances of chaotic behaviour.
+This peak in chaotic dynamics indeed coincided with a peak in biodiversity.
+These observations, suggest that the hypothesis of non-equilibrium (Huisman and Weissing 1999) and Hubbell’s hypothesis of neutrality are not completely independent (see figure 5).
+Additionally we observed that also non-chaotic periodic dynamics led to a higher biodiversity than stable equilibria.

-In the spirit of mathematical modelling, we chose the simplest realization required for the effects to be observed.
-We explored the variation away from neutrality only along the stabilizing/destabilizing axis.
-We didn’t use Allee effect, nor noise, nor species-specific carrying capacities, and the functional form of each term has been chosen to account for satiation and saturation in the simplest possible ways.
+Our result seemed to be robust against changes in the number of species.
+However, the probability of chaotic dynamics is dependent on the model details and all parameters (Dakos, et al. 2009).
+We explored the variation away from neutrality only by changing the competition strength.
+We didn’t use Allee effects, nor noise, nor species-specific carrying capacities, and the functional form of each term has been chosen to account for satiation and saturation in the simplest possible ways.
 This opens the door to perform similar analyses in the future using more sophisticated models.

 Both the competition and predation parameter sets were drawn from probability distributions.
 The interactions in our system can be interpreted as a weighted network with a high connectivity.
 In nature, trophic networks tend to show modular structure with various clusters (Thebault and Fontaine 2010).
-Our simplified model could be interpreted as representing one of those densely connected modules.
-It is known that the asymptotic behaviour of this kind of systems can be very sensitive to the parameters choice.
-In particular, introducing correlations between parameters can greatly modify the probabilities of chaotic attractors to be reached (see for instance Huisman et al. (2001), in response to the letter Schippers et al. (2001)).
-In the present paper we didn’t introduce any correlation, i.e., all our random parameters were drawn independently from the others.
+Our simplified model could be interpreted as representing one of those densely connected modules..
+Moreover the competition matrix can be chosen in a more advanced way, for instance accounting for rock-paper-scissors competition ((Huisman et al. 2001).
+In the present paper our random parameters were drawn independently.
 Studying the effect of different physiological scenarios (in the sense of Huisman et al. (2001), that is, constrains between the parameters) on the probabilities of chaos could be a continuation to this paper.

 Due to the large number of simulations made, we had to rely on automatic methods for detecting chaos.
 Automatic detection of chaos by numerical methods has fundamental limitations, especially for high dimensional systems like ours.
 Most of them can be boiled down to the fact that, in general, numerical methods cannot distinguish robustly between long, complicated transients and genuine chaos.
-Our motivation to chose the Gottwald - Melbourne test (Gottwald and Melbourne 2009) was threefold: it discriminates between stable, cyclic and chaotic, it escalates easily to systems of higher dimensions, its computation is fast and it performs better than any other method we tried when compared to the visual inspection of the time series.
-Additionally, we expect that the massive number of simulated ecosystems will minimize the effect of possible wrongly classified time series.
-For these reasons, we think that our approach to chaos detection, despite being open to improvement, suffices to detect the overall patterns.
+Our motivation to choose the Gottwald - Melbourne test (Gottwald and Melbourne 2009) was threefold: it discriminates between stable, cyclic and chaotic, it escalates easily to systems of higher dimensions, its computation is fast and it performs better than any other method we tried when compared to the visual inspection of the time series.
+Although we cannot exclude that we misinterpreted some of the generated time series due to long transients, we don’t think this affected the overall patterns, as they were very robust in all our simulations.